grpc-ecosystem/polyglot/README.md

 In particular, it is not necessary to generate grpc classes or to compile the protos into the Polyglot binary.

+## Status

+Polyglot is currently very much *work in progress*.
+At the time of writing, the project is still very rough around the edges, but improvements to usability are on their way.

 ## Build requirements

 We do not yet have a binary distribution, so right now it is required to build the binary from source in order to use it.
 The build requirements are: